How Much Does It Cost to Build a Website for a Small Business

 What’s the difference between a SaaS builder (Wix/Shopify) and WordPress?

-SaaS builders are similar to renting—you pay a monthly fee, hosting is included, and the platform controls updates and infrastructure.
-WordPress is like owning property—full control, unlimited customization, and freedom to scale, but you manage hosting and maintenance.
-COLAB DXB helps clients choose the best route based on budget, timeline, and long-term goals.
+SaaS builders are similar to renting; you pay a monthly fee, hosting is included, and the platform controls updates and infrastructure.
+WordPress is like owning property, full control, unlimited customization, and freedom to scale, but you manage hosting and maintenance.
+COLAB DXB helps clients choose the best route based on budget, timeline, and long-term goals, often recommending WordPress for UAE businesses needing deep SEO and custom integrations.

 Plus Icon